Auto Accidents

 • An injury requiring medical treatment of $2,000 or more

-Injuries are also considered “serious” by the state of Kansas if they result in the permanent loss of a bodily function, such as walking.
+Injuries are also considered “serious” by the state of Kansas if they result in a permanent loss of bodily function, such as walking.

 How Are Non-Economic Damages Calculated?